9431 Alderbury St, Cypress, CA 90630

 Overdosing on Tramadol

-There is always an increased risk of overdose on tramadol when taken in larger doses than prescribed/recommended or combined with other substances.
+According to the Centers for Disease Control and Prevention, overdose deaths involving synthetic opioids, such as tramadol, have increased.6 There is always an increased risk of tramadol overdose when taken in larger doses than prescribed/recommended or combined with other substances.

 Taking tramadol with other substances such as analgesics, muscle relaxants, and CNS depressants can lead to overdose and potentially death.7